Internships, Work Abroad

 Spend weeks or up to a year living with a Spanish family & teaching them English.
 A superb cultural immersion for Gap Year students looking for an enriching travel experience.

 Have a question?

 Teach English in Spain as a Language Assistant to your host family.

-How would you like to spend time living as a local with a welcoming host family in beautiful Spain?
-This programme is a brilliant way of enjoying the Spanish lifestyle, while improving your language and/or teaching skills.
+How would you like to spend time living as a local with a welcoming host family in the wonderful country of Spain?
+This programme is a brilliant way of enjoying the Spanish lifestyle, while improving your language and teaching skills.